Jump to section

 There may be times when a piece of twig or a rock can become lodged across the roof of your dog’s mouth, called the hard palate.
 This type of situation will cause distress to your dog and they may become panicked, clawing at their mouth or coughing.
-Your primary veterinarian will most likely be able to remove the stick or rock without having to perform surgery or refer you to a specialist.
+Your primary veterinarian will most likely be able to remove the stick or rock without having to perform surgery; which will often involve sedation.

 Veterinary dentistry is becoming an important part of a dog’s routine care.
 You should maintain a regular schedule of dental cleanings and examinations so your dog can be quickly treated for any oral injuries that are preventing them from being comfortable.
 Some veterinarians are equipped to handle specialty cases involving oral injuries, but in many cases, your veterinarian may need to refer you to a dental specialist.